Sherwin Williams Alabaster Review & Photos

 Sherwin Williams Alabaster is one of the brand’s most popular paint colors, and for good reason.
 This soft, slightly warm white is sophisticated and simple, without feeling stark … which is my personal favorite type of white paint.

-I tested this paint color in my bedroom recently when I gave it a mini-makeover, and even though I didn’t use it (I wanted something a little deeper), it’s definitely going to be one of my go-to whites in the future (and may even replace Benjamin Moore Simply White as my favorite white paint.)
+I tested this paint color firsthand in my bedroom recently when I gave it a mini-makeover, and even though I didn’t use it (I wanted something a little deeper), it’s definitely going to be one of my go-to whites in the future (and may even replace Benjamin Moore Simply White as my favorite white paint.)

-Here’s a closer look at alabaster, with photos from the paint samples I did in my own home, plus images I’ve found of finished rooms in Alabaster.
+Here’s a closer look at Alabaster, with photos from the paint samples I did in my own home, plus images I’ve found of finished rooms in Alabaster.

 What Color is Sherwin Williams Alabaster?